gitbls/sdm/Docs/Disk-Encryption.md

   * Create the file system (ext4 or btrfs)
   * Keyfile can be provided from a USB stick or /root
   * Configure a systemd mount if the keyfile will be on a USB stick
-* There is **no notification** that the deferred pluglists have completed nor is there an automatic reboot option.
+* There is **no notification** that the deferred plugins have completed nor is there an automatic reboot option.
 The system is fully functional except a reboot is required to verify that automatic unlock and mount (if enabled) are correctly configured.
+  * Results from running the deferred plugins can be viewed in the system journal (`journalctl`)
+  * You can add your own notification using `defer-plugin:defer-command`.
-* When this is complete, you will need to **manually reboot**
+* When this is complete, you will need to **manually reboot** or use `defer-plugin:defer-reboot`.
-  * Check `journalctl -b | grep 'Complete Run Defer Pluglists'` to see if the deferred service has completed.
+  * You can check `journalctl -b | grep 'Complete Run Defer Pluglists'` to see if the deferred service has completed.
   * **Don't reboot the system until this has completed, of course**
   * **Debug hint**
     * `journalctl | grep sdm-run-defer-pluglists` and look for errors